 - After 54 Holes: (+9).
 Seven shots behind the leaders.

 - Age: 48 years, 9 months, 7 days

 This list ends with one of Phil Mickelson’s greatest triumphs.
-It also includes his most soul-crushing tournament.
+It also includes his most soul-crushing defeat.
 The 2006 U.S. Open at Winged Foot is most remembered for Mr. Mickelson taking a one-shot lead onto the final hole and ending one shot behind the winner in the clubhouse.
 Not only did Mr. Mickelson’s 72nd hole double bogey prevent him from adding a U.S. Open championship to is resume (it is, to date, his only missing major), but it also would have been his third consecutive major win after having won the 2005 PGA and 2006 Masters going in.

 Jeff Sluman entered the final round of the 2006 U.S. Open at +9, well outside of contention.
 One would not ordinarily think that shooting -1 in the final round in that scenario would be enough to move into a tie for sixth place, but the 2006 U.S. Open was almost comically (not for those involved) brutal.
 Mr. Sluman was one of only two players in the top 10 to shoot under par in the final round.